chilli007123/Dissertation/Dissertation MD FILE.md

 In contrast to the results of this work [@aminu2020evaluating] found concluded that the best evasion tools were Avet and PeCloak.py.
 "Bypassed most of the selected antivirus by 83% and 67% respectively".
 These findings are super interesting to us as previously [@10.1007/978-981-16-8774-7_3] was able to bypass Windows 10 defender with Veil.. [@aminu2020evaluating] aimed to evaluate the effectiveness of selected antivirus systems through the use of evasion tools such as, Veil 3.0, PeCloak.py, Shellter, and a Fat Rat.
 These tests where conducted against a windows platform.
 Although these results are older and occurred while testing different antivirus systems to [@10.1007/978-981-16-8774-7_3] the results are still relevant and need to be understood.
 Since, Windows Defender and the tools used in this experiment have arguably advanced.
 This also relates back to section 1, where I emphasise the need for more research to be done over antivirus systems and their counterpart.
 With technology evolving at exponential rates, so are the tools and techniques that create unwanted programs and leave backdoors into our machines.

+Interestingly, the author talks about how Avet was able to evade so many of the antivirus systems.
+It seems the main reason for this is the ability for Avet to avoid sandboxing and emulation.
+With these actions being unable to run this would open up an avenue

 Some strengths of this paper are that the author used a virtual environment VM to stage both the attacker and the victim machines and connected them together through a NAT setup.
-This allowed the author to freely create payloads and infect the Windows 10 machines without the consequence of infecting a real machine
+This allowed the author to freely create payloads and infect the Windows 10 machines without the consequence of infecting a real machine.

 # Reference that needs to be properly done: